mrzResearchArena/Linux/README.md

 Output: True (available) / False (NOT available)
 ```

+&nbsp;

-## 4. How to create an anaconda virtual environment?
+## 5. How to create an anaconda virtual environment?

 #### Step 1: Create a virtual environment ####
 ```console